 The Master of Engineering in Mechanical Engineering (MEng in ME) is a one- to two-year program offered by the Department of Mechanical Engineering & Materials Science of Washington University in St. Louis.
 The program is especially tailored for (1) individuals without an ME or AE degree who plan to change careers and enter the ME profession; (2) international students seeking to establish U.S. credentials in the ME profession; and (3) current professionals working in ME who wish to advance their skills and education.
 A distinctive feature of the program is the ability to customize the course content to meet specific individual needs.

 Candidates for admission should have an undergraduate degree in engineering, the physical sciences or mathematics, with a grade-point average of 2.75 or better.

 It should be emphasized that, in many states, the MEng in ME will not be sufficient to qualify the degree recipient to sit for a professional engineering exam.

 - 30 units of credit in engineering or mathematics courses are required, and these must be at the 400 level or higher.
-Courses from the other engineering departments (CSE, EECE, ESE and BME) are encouraged.
+Courses from the other engineering departments (CSE, EECE, ESE and BME) are encouraged, but at least 15 of the 30 units must be in MEMS.
 Washington University Continuing Education Courses (i.e., the T courses or the U courses) are not permitted.

-- All courses must be taken for a grade, with an overall GPA of 2.70 or higher.
+- All courses must be taken for a grade, with an overall GPA of 2.70 or higher required.

 - At least 9 of the 30 units must be in MEMS courses at the 500 level.